abiolafasanya/backend-laravel-api/README.md

 ## Troubleshooting

-If you encounter any issues or errors while running the Dockerized Laravel app, here are a few suggestions:
+If you encounter any issues or errors while running the Dockerized Laravel app, consider the following troubleshooting steps:

 1. Ensure that Docker is installed and running correctly on your system.
-2. Verify that the required ports (8000) are not being used by other
+2. Verify that the required ports (8000) are not being used by other services or applications on your system.
+3. Double-check the syntax and configuration of your Dockerfile and docker-compose.yml files for any errors or misconfigurations.
+4. Make sure you have the correct dependencies and environment variables set up for your Laravel app and PostgreSQL database.